-Are you a U.S. citizen?
-And are you ready to plan your next holiday?
+Are you a U.S. citizen, and ready to plan your next holiday?
 These all-inclusive vacations with no passport needed will have you sipping cocktails and soaking up the sun in no time, minus the paperwork headaches.

 All-Inclusive Vacations With No Passport Needed